SanPen/GridCal/doc/rst_source/theory/power_flow/holomorphic_embedding.rst

 (PV), in which the convergence properties are excellent (With this software try to solve any grid without PV nodes to check this affirmation).

-The version programmed in GridCal has been adapted from the outstanding contribution by Josep Fanals Batllori.
+The version programmed in VeraGrid has been adapted from the outstanding contribution by Josep Fanals Batllori.
 This version includes a formulation of the voltage controlled nodes that is competitive with the traditional methods.
-It is safe to say that now GridCal features the first source code holomorphic embedding open that works for real life grids.
+It is safe to say that now VeraGrid features the first source code holomorphic embedding open that works for real life grids.